This article was written by Neal Golden

 - He lost his starting position at shortstop because of his lack of hitting but later returned to the lineup in right field.

-- The event that triggered his abrupt option to Birmingham was an unusual clubhouse incident that the Red Sox tried to hush up.
+- was an unusual clubhouse incident that the Red Sox tried to hush up.

 - His departure stirred a storm of protest from fans.